-Kybella is described as a permanent fat loss method, however, it is not a miracle injection the way some would hope.
-Fat in these treatment areas will not return, but the remaining fat cells that haven’t been treated can expand over time if your diet isn’t maintained.
+Kybella is described as a fat loss method, however, it is not a miracle injection the way some would hope and it's not guaranteed that the fat cells will be permanently destroyed in every case.
+The remaining fat cells that haven’t been treated can expand over time if your diet isn’t maintained.

 Kybella Before and After

 As you can see, this patient achieved a more defined jawline and pronounced chin with Kybella injections, which noticeably alters her side profile.

 Green, who is a board-certified dermatologist in New York City, says the cost of Kybella in her practice is $1,500 per treatment.
 However, the area in which you live may result in an inflated or deflated price point depending on supply and demand.